 • you are found guilty at trial, plead guilty or no contest, or admitted sufficient facts to warrant a finding of guilt;

-• and the judge ordered some form of punishment, penalty or restraint on your liberty.
+• and the judge ordered some form of punishment, penalty, or restraint on your liberty.

 Dispositions that Immigration Considers a Conviction

-Fines, court costs, imprisonment, and probation are all considered punishment.
+Fines, court costs, imprisonment, and probation are all considered punishments.
 Consequently, the following dispositions in Florida are usually going to be treated as convictions for immigration purposes, even if you have not been convicted under Florida law.

 • any sentence that imposes a fine or court costs;